JetBrains/kotlin-web-site/pages/docs/reference/list-operations.md

 ## List write operations

-In addition to the collection modification operations described in [Write operations](collection-write.html), [mutable](collections-overview.html#collection-types) lists support specific write operations.
+In addition to the collection modification operations described in [Collection Write Operations](collection-write.html), [mutable](collections-overview.html#collection-types) lists support specific write operations.
 Such operations use the index to access elements to broaden the list modification capabilities.

 ### Adding